ansible-ThoTeam/nexus3-oss/README.md

         # maximum_metadata_age: 1440
         # negative_cache_enabled: true
         # negative_cache_ttl: 1440
+        # Content disposition is only supported for raw and maven2 proxies and can be set to attachment or inline.
+Inline is Nexus default, even when the property is not set explicitly.
+        # content_disposition: inline
     # example with a login/password :
     # - name: secret-remote-repo
     #   remote_url: 'https://company.com/repo/secure/private/go/away'